alehag/silly-salad/README.md

 - the decision triggers an event to enable Newbie Protection, a number of bonuses designed to give players who aren't that knowledgeable in the respective games a slight edge
 - not so much edge it's impossible to play around
 - it's possible to cancel out of the event
-- other players get notified when someone takes Newbie Protection (in EU4)
+- other players get notified when someone takes Newbie Protection (in EU4.
+In CK3 it isn't as important)
+- CK3 localisation

 Todo:
-- CK3 localisation
-- sound sting to play when taking Newbie Protection in CK3
+- Proof of concept for a disaster
+	- would need at least 4 - 6 events
+- Custom NI's for nations in EU4